ELF: A Family of Encoder-Free ECG-Language Models: Methods

-The projected ECG embedding $z$ is inserted into the textual query embeddings $E \in \mathbb{R}^{T \times d}$ at the position of a special placeholder token \texttt{<signal>}, forming the input sequence to a LLM. $T$ denotes the number of textual tokens.
-The model is trained autoregressively to maximize the likelihood of generating the response tokens $y_{1:T}$ conditioned on both the ECG signal and the query:
+Let \(E \in \mathbb{R}^{M \times d}\) denote the textual query embeddings, where \(M\) is the number of textual input tokens.
+We replace the embedding of a special placeholder token \texttt{<signal>} with \(z\), yielding the combined input embedding sequence \(\tilde{E}\).
+The model is then trained autoregressively to generate the response tokens \(y_{1:T}\):

-where $\theta$ denotes the model parameters.
-We mask out all tokens besides the response and end-of-sequence tokens when calculating $\mathcal{L}_{\text{AR}}$.
+where \(\theta\) denotes the model parameters.
+When computing \(\mathcal{L}_{\mathrm{AR}}\), we mask all tokens except the response and end-of-sequence tokens.

-For other baseline ELMs, we follow the same exact learning objective formulation only differing in ECG representation (i.e., ECG signal, ECG Image, ECG Symbol, ECG Stacked) and their corresponding encoding schemas (i.e., ECG-Byte, ViT, CLIP, SigLIP, ST-MEM, MERL).
-We also note the projected ECG embedding $z$ for ELF, ECG Encoders, and Vision Encoders all have a sequence length of 1, representing a singular "token".
-We adopt this design choice based on findings in the VLM literature, where prior work shows that reducing visual tokens, even down to a single token, can still preserve strong performance \citep{li2025inferenceoptimalvlmsneed, laurençon2024mattersbuildingvisionlanguagemodels}.
-We provide the conversation template and system prompt used throughout the experiments in Appendix~\ref{sec:conv_temp} and ~\ref{sec:sys_prompt} respectively.